 Montreal Tourist Attractions that are not just for tourists.. it’s true!

-It’s way too easy to take the city we live in for granted: we’ve grown accustomed to to having tons of quality restaurants at our fingertips, authentic cultural experiences around the corner, and more festivals than we can count.
+It’s way too easy to take the city we live in for granted: we’ve grown accustomed to having tons of quality restaurants at our fingertips, authentic cultural experiences around the corner, and more festivals than we can count.
 What a shame it would be to miss out on Montreal’s gems just because they sound so familiar!
-Take a look at these 18 things tourists do that you should too.
+Take a look at these Montreal tourist attractions that you should check out.

 Source: St-Viateur Bagel